astrobook/astrobook/README.md

 <h1 align="center">The Astrobook</h1>

-This repository holds official source files for building [**The Astrobook**](https://astrobook.github.io/), an open-source book on astronomy and orbital mechanics, who's main purpose is to be completely reproducible, free and accessible anywhere.
+This repository holds official source files for building [**The Astrobook**](https://astrobook.github.io/), an open-source book on astronomy, focused on both celestial and orbital mechanics and who's main purpose is to be completely reproducible, free and accessible anywhere.

 <img align="right" height=300px; src="https://github.com/astrobook/astrobook/blob/master/drawings/images/astro_logo.png">